NFL Thanksgiving Games 2025 RECAP!

 The Bengals believe again, and maybe they have berserker tendencies in the AFC.

 I think it's been a couple of weeks coming now.
+We've seen two good Bengals defensive performances leading into this game.

 They re-signed Trey Hendrickson because they thought Miles Murphy was being left behind.
-This guy gets left one-on-one with Isaiah Likely in this game and just dominates again.
+This guy gets left one-on-one with Isaiah likely in this game and just dominates again.

-And so it's not the edge rusher that they thought that they were going to get, but it's the edge rusher that they need.
+And so it's not the edge rusher that they thought they were going to get, but it's the edge rusher that they need.

-And a dejected defense wouldn't have done that.
 Like I thought they just found a way to create so many problems for the Ravens.
 And it was very unexpected.

 I mean, the Burrow part to me less so

 because he threw 32 passes in the first half.
 That's the most of his career.